 They decided to check out first thing the following morning, but had barely opened the front door, when "armed police, hands above your head!" was bellowed from barely a foot away.
 Bob Westwood raised his hands.
 Terrified, Mark Johnson ran from the doorway and a shot was fired.

 Johnson screamed and clutched the back of his right leg before collapsing.
-Two black-clad officers approach Westwood, and marched him into the police van, as he heard the approaching siren of an ambulance.
+Two black-clad officers approached Westwood, and marched him into the police van, as he heard the siren of an ambulance.

 Michael stopped typing and took a sip from the cold coffee on his desk.
 While his protagonist didn't fancy the idea of 25 years inside, the thought of a wounded Mark Johnson, snivelling in a hospital bed, quite appealed to the author.
 Now it was Michael's job to dish out the punishment, something he had always wanted to do to his old foe.
-He sat back in the chair and gave it some thought.
+He sat back in the chair.
+In the corridor, a warder was finishing his shift.
+'Lights Out' echoed down the the hallway and a key turned in the cell door.